Mastering Mistral Fine-Tuning: LoRA, QLoRA, La Plateforme

 )

 Task: classify product descriptions into 340 catalog categories (hierarchical, 3 levels).
-Previously used heuristic classifier with 61% accuracy.
+Previously used a heuristic classifier with 61% accuracy.
+From our practice: client was an electronics marketplace.

-Dataset: 18,000 examples (product name + description → category hierarchy path).
+Dataset: 18,000 examples (product name + description → category path in hierarchy).

 Training: Mistral 7B Instruct v0.3, QLoRA (r=32), 3 epochs, one A100 40GB, 2.5 hours.